Tyrone O'Sullivan: Death of miners' leader who led pit buyout

 Cardiff Central MP Jo Stevens tweeted that he was a "a legendary South Wales miner and trades unionist whose story will continue to be told for years to come".

-Pontypridd MP Alex Davies-Jones said he was a "bastion of trade unionism, the Labour Party and south Wales".
+Pontypridd MP Alex Davies-Jones described Mr O'Sullivan as a "bastion of trade unionism, the Labour Party and south Wales".

 "He told me, 'never forget and always keep fighting'," she tweeted.